JamesTheBard/sisyphus-client-old/documentation/docs/getting-started.md

 :::note

 The worker is fairly easy to customize, but the information structure below must be followed.
-Currently, the `job_title` and `job_id` elements are popped off the data structure, and any resulting keys are processed as job tasks.
+The `job_title` and `job_id` are expected values that the worker expects.

 :::